 For their observations, the authors use the Atacama Large Millimetre array (ALMA) of two cloud systems.
-These clouds are massive, with gas masses of 100,000 times the mass of the sun and they are also compact, with radii of around 3 lightyears.
+These clouds are massive, with gas masses of around 100,000 solar masses and they are also compact, with radii of around 1pc (3.26 lightyears).
 They appear to be globally gravitationally bound and are thought to harbour only the very earliest stage of star formation, making them perfect candidates for YMC progenitor clouds.

 ALMA observations are used with high angular resolution (1’’/0.05pc) of two molecular clouds in the Galactic Centre.
 By using identified molecular line transitions, one can reliably trace the gas structure in the highest density gas.
 The authors then investigate the mass and density distribution, along with the clouds’ dynamical state.
 They conduct analysis of the identified core and proto-cluster regions, and show that half of the cores and both of the proto-clusters are unstable to gravitational collapse.
 This is the first kinematic evidence of global gravitational collapse in YMC precursor clouds at such an early evolutionary stage.

 The results imply that if these collapsing clouds were to form YMCs, then they do so via the “conveyor-belt” mode, where stars continually form within dispersed dense gas cores as the cloud globally collapses.
 This result is also supported by the fact that to the fact that star formation has only recently begun.
 The authors find all YMC progenitors have a common formation mechanism, regardless of environment, which is surprising considering that the central parts of the galaxy where these YMCs form has extreme environmental conditions.